Diary of a Game

 Creature Feature Part 2

 John has got Mad Cow Disease, ZZAP! want the music demo yesterday, Thalamus need a game outro tomorrow but - hey! - the Rowland Bros are cool.
 They've got their surfing gear on, it's hot and the pool beckons.
 Put a few computers on the poolside table with some cans of cider and let's pretend we're working.

 JOHN: Happy birthday to you, happy birthday to you, happy birthday to Stevie, happy birthday to you (it's Steve's birthday today, in case you hadn't guessed).

-Today we hitched a life in Dave's Astra GTE 16v to ZZAP!
-HQ which meant us getting up at 4:30 am (yawn), as it takes one and a half hours to get to Thalamus then about two and a half hours to get to Newsfield.
-(One asks oneself is it worth it)?
+Today we hitched a lift in Dave's Astra GTE 16v to ZZAP!
+HQ which meant us getting up at 4:30am (yawn), as it takes one and a half hours to get to Thalamus then about two and a half hours to get to Newsfield.
+(One asks oneself is it worth it?)

 STEVE: As already mentioned we went to Newsfield today in Dave's black beast.
 Thanks to Rob and Phil for the entertainment all afternoon and thanks to Carol for the coffee.

 While we were there we happened to notice a nifty little joystick called an 'Ultimate dial-a-speed superstick'.
 Now, the guys can't remember where they got it (they're not stupid OK), so if you know where to get hold of one, please could you let us know.
 (Try Euromax, we'll be reviewing it next issue - Ed)

 Friday April 13th

 Today is Friday the 13th and don't we know it!!